 The targets tab and the checkpoints to make sure we’re on par for that every month when we talk is fantastic.

 The third is, for me, the result that we’ve seen here at Vision Homes in such a short period of time is due to the actions that I’m taking and leading by actions and leadership is spreading to our staff.

 Morale In The Office Is Higher

-My morale is high and instead of getting my staff fighting with us over new ideas and new things, they are buying in because they see me implementing these things.
+My morale is high, and instead of having my staff fighting with us over new ideas and new things, they are buying in because they see me implementing these things.

 And again, it goes back to just setting the important rocks that you need to get done.
 Get them done and go to the next one.

 APB, frankly, helped me break the elephant down to manageable pieces.
 What we need to do, when we need to do them, and then we go to the next part.
 Without a doubt what’s helped us the most is the accountability, of course, and the coaching, but after that, it comes down to the action plans and me implementing.